nf-core/viralrecon/README.md

 **nfcore/viralrecon** is a bioinformatics analysis pipeline used to perform assembly and intra-host/low-frequency variant calling for viral samples.
 The pipeline supports both Illumina and Nanopore sequencing data.
 For Illumina short-reads the pipeline is able to analyse metagenomics data typically obtained from shotgun sequencing (e.g. directly from clinical samples) and enrichment-based library preparation methods (e.g. amplicon-based: [ARTIC SARS-CoV-2 enrichment protocol](https://artic.network/ncov-2019); or probe-capture-based).
 For Nanopore data the pipeline only supports amplicon-based analysis obtained from primer sets created and maintained by the [ARTIC Network](https://artic.network/).

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with Docker containers making installation trivial and results highly reproducible.
-The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process making it easier to maintain, update and overwrite container definitions where required.
-Where possible, these processes are submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
 The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/viralrecon/results).

+The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+It comes with Docker containers making installation trivial and results highly reproducible.
+The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process making it easier to maintain, update and overwrite container definitions if required.
+Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

 ## Pipeline summary

+The pipeline has numerous options to allow you to run only specific aspects of the workflow if you so wish.
+For example, for Illumina data you can skip the host read filtering step with Kraken 2 with `--skip_kraken2` or you can skip all of the assembly steps with the `--skip_assembly` parameter.
+See the [usage](https://nf-co.re/viralrecon/usage) and [parameter](https://nf-co.re/viralrecon/parameters) docs for all of the available options when running the pipeline.

 ### Illumina

-The pipeline has numerous options to allow you to run only specific aspects of the workflow if you so wish.
-For example, you can skip the host read filtering step with Kraken 2 with `--skip_kraken2` or you can skip all of the assembly steps with the `--skip_assembly` parameter.
-See the [usage docs](https://nf-co.re/rnaseq/usage) for all of the available options when running the pipeline.

 1. Download samples via SRA, ENA or GEO ids ([`ENA FTP`](https://ena-docs.readthedocs.io/en/latest/retrieval/file-download.html); *if required*)
 2. Merge re-sequenced FastQ files ([`cat`](http://www.linfo.org/cat.html))